romario076/Ukrainian_wiki_articles/README.md

 }
 ```

-Here it is possibe manualy iteract with wiki data using SPARQL:
+Here it is possibe manually interact with wiki data using SPARQL:
 * https://query.wikidata.org/

 <hr>